Science

 Hydrologist Salary Overview

-The Hydrologist is a sought-after profession in the United States with a median annual salary of $88,400.
-Compensation typically ranges from $52,200 for entry-level positions to $136,600 for experienced professionals in high-demand markets.
+The Hydrologist is one of the most important roles in the Science sector of the US economy in 2026.
+With a median annual salary of $88,400, compensation for this position ranges from $52,200 at the entry level to $136,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Hydrologist in the US earns between $52,200 and $136,600 per year, with a median of $88,400.